Heaven31415/vocabulary-trainer-2/README.md

 5. Create folders `Cache` and `Data` in that same directory
 6. Make sure that the value of `SpreadsheetKey` in `Config.json` is identical to that obtained previously

+## Deployment

+1. Build the project in release configuration using Visual Studio
+2. Run deployment script with 2 arguments: `./deployment.sh <source-directory> <target-directory>`

 ## How does the spaced repetition algorithm works?

 Every added word is converted into a set of flashcards.
 Every flashcard has a